s4wave/ocpipe/GETTING_STARTED.md

   doc: 'Generate a friendly farewell for the given name.',
   inputs: {
     name: field.string('The name of the person to bid farewell'),
+    context: field.string(
-    context: field.string('The context of the farewell (e.g., "end of meeting", "going on vacation")'), },
+      'The context of the farewell (e.g., "end of meeting", "going on vacation")', ),
+  },
   outputs: {
     farewell: field.string('A friendly farewell message'),